McFly

-In November 2013, it was announced that McFly would be joining forces with Busted to form the "supergroup" McBusted.
+In 2013, McFly collaborated with Busted to form the "supergroup" McBusted.
 They played a 34-date tour with both Busted and McFly songs.
 The only member of the original groups not to participate in the new line-up was former Busted singer Charlie Simpson.
 After Simpson's return to Busted in November 2015, McFly made a return and sold out their Anthology Tour in September 2016.
 After that, the band took an indefinite hiatus, with their Twitter account confirming that the boys were focusing on solo projects in 2018.
 In January 2019, Poynter confirmed via a podcast that the band would be reforming that year with a new album and tour.
 In September the band announced a new album of previously unreleased material and a concert at the O2 Arena in November 2019, followed by a 2020 comeback arena tour, which would however be delayed to 2021 due to the COVID-19 pandemic.
 Their sixth album, Young Dumb Thrills, was released in 2020.

-According to the British Phonographic Industry (BPI), McFly has been certified for 2 million albums and 3.6 million singles in the UK. and more than 10 million records worldwide.
+According to the British Phonographic Industry (BPI), McFly has been certified for 2 million albums and 4 million singles in the UK. and more than 10 million records worldwide.
 As of 2016, McFly have had 18 consecutive UK top 20 singles, seven of which reached number one in the UK Singles Chart and fifteen of which were consecutive top ten singles.